-The campus codes "M" (for ASU Main) and "W" (for ASU West) identify the campus that maintains academic control over the course (i.e., course content, registration restrictions, General Studies designations, and other curricular matters).
-The campus code is not used in the catalogs but appears in the Schedule of Classes, on transcripts, and other enrollment and registration records.
+The campus codes-such as "M" (for Tempe campus) and "W" (for West campus)-identify the campus that maintains academic control over the course (i.e., course content, registration restrictions, General Studies designations, and other curricular matters).
+The campus code appears in the Schedule of Classes, on transcripts, and other enrollment and registration records.